-For some other wedding anniversaries, you can ask for a congratulatory message from the Governor-General, Prime Minister, Minister of Internal Affairs or local Member of Parliament.
+Congratulatory messages can also be requested for couples celebrating their 50th or 55th wedding anniversary.
+In these cases the message may be sent from the Governor-General, Prime Minister, Minister of Internal Affairs or the local Member of Parliament.

-More information about how to arrange for a congratulatory message is on the Department of Internal Affairs' Congratulatory Message Service webpage.
+More information about how to arrange for a congratulatory message, and who the message will be from, is on the govt.nz website.

 Back to top